compass Explore next steps to improve your mental health. Get mental health help

 What Are the 4 Attachment Styles of Adults?

-• Secure attachment: People with secure attachment are comfortable in relationships and can be vulnerable but also while also setting and respecting healthy boundaries.
+• Secure attachment: People with secure attachment are comfortable in relationships and can be vulnerable while setting and respecting healthy boundaries.
 These qualities allow them to seek help when they need it and take responsibility for their actions and emotions.
+Secure attachment is a healthy and balanced attachment style.

 Though these are different from attachment disorders, insecure attachment styles can result from untreated attachment disorders from childhood, as well as different kinds of neglect or abuse throughout childhood.
 Though they can affect one’s life, attachment styles largely do not impair daily functioning.
-Attachment disorders occur when one’s moods or behaviors are heavily influenced by one’s attachments and significantly affect one’s daily life.
+Attachment disorders occur when one’s moods or behaviors are heavily influenced by one’s attachments and significantly affect daily life.

 What Are Signs of Attachment Disorder in Adults?